tawseef-rahman/recipes-data-analysis/index.md

 Distribution of the average percentage of daily value in sugar (`sugar_PDV`) for recipes at or below 2,000 calories in recipes by year (`year`)

-The bar chart reveals that the **average sugar percentage of daily value** in recipes has remained relatively stable since 2008, but shows a noticable **increase beginning around 2015**, with peaks in **2015 and 2018**.
+The bar chart reveals that the **average sugar percentage of daily value** in recipes has remained relatively stable since 2008, but shows a noticeable **increase beginning around 2015**, with peaks in **2015 and 2018**.
 The aforementioned trend suggests that in recent years, users may have submitted **sweeter or less health-conscious recipes**.
 To ensure a more accurate representation of recipes, this analysis only includes recipes with **2,000 calories or fewer** as those above that threshold contained **extreme outliers in sugar content** that skewed the data.

 <iframe
 src="assets/fig4.html"